BoBkiNN/mc-server-installer/README.md

 The primary requirements is knowledge of language in which manifest is written, this docs and having an IDE, like Visual Studio Code.

 ## Selecting language
-First step is to choose an language in what you will write manifest:
+The first step is to choose a language in which you will write the manifest:

 Currently there are several languages supported that can be used to write manifest:
 - `JSON`